aces/Loris-MRI/docs/05-PipelineLaunchOptions.md

   ```

-In cases where the `site`, `project` or `subproject` are missing from the `participant.tsv` file, `NULL` will be populated for those fields in the candidate and session tables.
+In cases where the `site`, `project` or `cohort` are missing from the `participant.tsv` file, `NULL` will be populated for those fields in the candidate and session tables.
 In those cases, later manual addition is required in order to display the entry on the frontend.